gerardorflammia/roomba-esp32-mqtt-bridge/README.md

 An ESP32-based firmware that turns an **iRobot Roomba 500 Series** into a WiFi-connected smart vacuum, fully controllable through **Home Assistant** and **Node-RED** via MQTT.

-This project was developed as part of a university thesis on embedded systems and home automation.

 ---